hayeah/sike-react-course/buyshoes-reactify/index.md

-But in fact, JSX is a thin syntactic sugar coating for the virtual DOM API, which has a completely different programming model.
+But in fact, JSX is a thin syntatic sugar coating for the virtual DOM API, which has a completely different programming model.
 The virtual DOM is a tree of ordinary JavaScript objects.
 There is a lot of flexibility in how we build the virtual DOM.